JupiterOne/sdk/docs/development.md

 #### Graph data generation and validation

-To assist with constructing data that is compliant with JupiterOne's model, the integration SDK will exposes utility functions (`createIntegrationEntity` and `createIntegrationRelationship`) for validating entities and relationships based on their assigned `_class`.
+To assist with constructing data that is compliant with JupiterOne's model, the integration SDK exposes utility functions (`createIntegrationEntity` and `createIntegrationRelationship`) for validating entities and relationships based on their assigned `_class`.